sssilvar/meta-imagen/docs/imaging/getting-started.md

 ## 2. Execute the ENIGMA Shape pipeline
 _Before doing so, it is necessary to have Docker installed.
-See [get.docker.com](https://get.docker.com/) to get more information._
+See [Docker's documentation](https://docs.docker.com/install/) to get more information._
 _You also will need to fill the CSV file called _groupfile.csv_ which contains the subject's IDs (*subj* column) and the diagnosis (*dx* column)._

 ### 2.1 Setting up the software